 You may register online or call 816-513-6315 to register by phone.

 *** Pre-registration 48 hours in advance is required for all classes. ***

 When are classes offered?

-Food Handler Training for food workers and Food Safety Training for managers and owners are offered once a month, on the dates listed in the online food registration form.
+Food Manager Training for managers and owners are offered once a month, on the dates listed in the online food registration form.
+Food Handler training is offered two to three times a month; contact 816-513-6315 for the next available class dates and times.
 Classes will fill up, so register early.

 What do I need to bring to class with me?